CHIP-AstroPi/docs/docs/design.md

 - Real-time elaboration, on the "Izzy" pc
 - Post-Izzy elaboration

-> Graphic representation of the tasks separation
+> Graphic representation of the tasks separation<br>
 ![](./img/tasks_separation.png)